 We know everyone has been eagerly awaiting news on the new Rooftop Infinity Pool and Lounge and we are delighted to be able to announce they are… (drum roll please) NOW OPEN.

-As with any building project there have been some unexpected challenges, but this morning Ragdale’s co-owner, Michael Issacs, was joined by regular guest Judy Court, to cut a celebratory ribbon and welcome guests into the new Pool and Lounge area.
+As with any building project there have been some unexpected challenges, but on a crisp bright day just before Christmas Ragdale’s co-owner, Michael Isaacs, was joined by regular guest Judy Court, to cut a celebratory ribbon and welcome guests into the new Pool and Lounge area.

 Michael said; “This is a momentous day as it has been a challenging project, but we really do feel we have a unique feature here, taking full advantage of the amazing view.
 We hope all our guests will enjoy it.”